securitybunker/databunker/README.md

 you must show to your customer a detailed notification message that you will send his phone number to a specific SMS gateway company and the user needs to confirm that.

-You need to store these confirmations and Data Bunker can help you with that.
+You need to store these confirmations and Data Bunker will be doing it for you.

 Consent must be freely given, specific, informed and unambiguous.
 From GDPR, Article 7, item 3: